-When an elder loses the ability to think clearly, it affects his or her ability to make informed and meaningful decisions.
+When an elder loses the ability to think clearly, it also affects their ability to make informed and meaningful decisions.
 This may occur due to the onset of Alzheimer’s disease or other related dementias, stroke, brain injury, mental illness or other serious health issues.
-If the person you are caring for is unable to make rational, clear-headed decisions about their health care, finances, or other aspects of life, guardianship may be necessary to ensure their safety and quality of life.
+If the person you are caring for is unable to make rational, clear-headed decisions about their health care, finances or other aspects of life, seeking legal guardianship may be necessary to ensure their safety and quality of life.

-In order to act as someone’s legal guardian or conservator, the individual petitioning for guardianship must go to court to have the person (known as the ward) declared incompetent based on expert findings.
-If the person is ruled incompetent and the petitioner is a suitable candidate to serve as a guardian, then the court transfers the responsibility for managing finances, living arrangements, medical decisions, or any combination of these tasks to the petitioner.
+To act as someone’s legal guardian or conservator, the individual petitioning for guardianship must go to court to have the ward declared incompetent based on expert findings.
+If the person is ruled incompetent and the petitioner is a suitable candidate to serve as a guardian, then the court transfers the responsibility for managing finances, living arrangements, medical decisions or any combination of these tasks to the petitioner.

-This process can take time and money.
-If family members disagree about the need for guardianship or who should act as a guardian, this can be an especially painful, prolonged, and costly process.
+This process often takes a good deal of time and money.
+If family members disagree about the need for guardianship or who should act as a guardian, the process can be especially painful, prolonged and costly.

 What Is a Court-Appointed Guardian?

 A guardian (or conservator) is a person who has court-ordered authority to handle an incapacitated person’s affairs.
 Guardians have a fiduciary duty to act in the best interests of the person they are appointed to serve.
 Sadly, it strips the ward of many rights, but it might be the only way to gain the legal authority to make crucial decisions on their behalf.